 Think of Currents as a river.
 It’s a steady stream of tiny electrons flowing through a conductor, bringing the energy needed to wake up a toy car or light up a dollhouse.

 Circuits are the roads those "rivers" travel on.
 For the magic to happen, the road has to be a complete loop.
 This brings us to the difference between Open vs. Closed Circuits.
 A closed circuit is like a green light—the path is complete, and the toy springs to life.
 An open circuit is like a bridge being out; the flow stops, and so does the fun.
-Using simple circuit-building kits is a fantastic way to let kids "see" these invisible roads in action.
+Using simple coding and programming toys that incorporate logic gates is a fantastic way to let kids "see" these invisible roads in action.

 Conductors vs. Insulators: A Hands-On Exploration